Some documents linked from this page may require Adobe Acrobat PDF reader.

 British Columbia Frequency Modulation Communications Association

 The VE7RPT autopatch is equipped with a full-duplex interconnect telephone system for toll-free calling within the Lower Mainland of British Columbia, as well as Western Washington and Vancouver Island.
 An access code, provided to all BCFMCA members, is required to make an autopatch call.
-The autopatch can be accessed by either transmitting the appropriate DTMF tones directly, or by using the autodialler function.
+The autopatch can be accessed by transmitting the appropriate DTMF tones (access code and phone number) directly.

 Remember that the autopatch is for the use of BCFMCA members only.
 Please do not give out the access code or any autopatch control codes!